Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the heating system to keep damage from happening.

-Flat filters ought to be replaced monthly, while pleated filters should be used for somewhere in the vicinity of three months.
-You could also use a washable filter that will work for about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to replace your filter more often.

 To make the procedure smoother in the future, write with a permanent marker on your furnace outside or ductwork to show the airflow direction and filter size.